day-garwood/NVDA-GoldWave/readme.md

 Note: GoldWave 6 or later is required.

+## Version 22.03

+* NVDA 2021.3 or later is required.
+* To improve security, add-on commands cannot be performed while using GoldWave if NVDA is running in secure mode.

 ## Version 21.10

 * NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.